Belgium’s Working Holiday Visa for Australians

 - Your valid Australian passport

-- A receipt proving you have paid the visa fee (see below)
+- A receipt proving you have paid the applicable administrative fee (see below)

 - An original National Criminal History Record Check (Name check) from the past six months.
 This must be legalised by the Australian government with an Apostille stamp.

-- A recent medical certificate provided by a doctor appointed by the Belgian embassy, stating that you do not suffer from any contagious diseases (such as tuberculosis).
+- A recent medical certificate signed and stamped by a doctor appointed by the Belgian embassy, stating that you do not suffer from any contagious diseases (such as tuberculosis).
 You will need to obtain a blood test and chest x-ray, then present the results to the designated doctor who will provide a signed letter to the Belgian embassy.
-The embassy will also need to legalise the doctor’s signature, which attracts a $34 fee.

 - Bank statement/s in your name proving you have at least the equivalent of €2,500 in funds